uyen-tran/uyen-tran.github.io/index.md

 ## About Me

-My name is Uyen, pronounced as OO-yen.
+My name is Uyen, pronounced as oo-yen.

 I am a graduate student in [Department of Mathematics](https://math.unl.edu/){:target="_blank"} at the [University of Nebrasa--Lincoln](https://www.unl.edu/){:target="_blank"}, advised by [Dr. Mark Walker](https://mark-walker-22.github.io/){:target="_blank"}.
 My research interests lie in commutative and homological algebra.